xiongyichun/RADAR/README.md

 7. Reference genome sequence index for GATK in the directory of reference genome, which can be created by command "gatk CreateSequenceDictionary -R \~/reference/Human/hg38/hg38_all.fa" <br />
      * Example: `genome_index_gatk=~/reference/Human/hg38/hg38_all.dict`

-#### SNP annotation: dbSNP, 1000Genome, EVS
+#### Variants annotation: dbSNP, 1000Genome, EVS
-1. SNP annotation from NCBI dbSNP.
-Both the total [NCBI dbSNP](http://www.ncbi.nlm.nih.gov/SNP/) .vcf file and folder for NCBI dbSNP divided by chromosome  <br />
+1. Total variants annotation from [NCBI dbSNP](http://www.ncbi.nlm.nih.gov/SNP/)  <br />
      * Example of the total .vcf file: `SNP_dbSNP_all=~/annotation/Human/hg38/SNP/dbSNP_b151/NCBI_dbSNP_b151_all_hg38.vcf`<br />
      * Example of the GATK index for total .vcf (which can be created by command "gatk IndexFeatureFile -F \~/annotation/Human/hg38/SNP/dbSNP_b151/NCBI_dbSNP_b151_all_hg38.vcf"): `SNP_dbSNP_all_index_gatk=~/annotation/Human/hg38/SNP/dbSNP_b151/NCBI_dbSNP_b151_all_hg38.vcf.idx ` <br />
+2. SNP annotation from NCBI dbSNP divided by chromosome  <br />
      * Example of the folder for NCBI dbSNP divided by chromosome: `SNP_dbSNP_divided_by_chromosome=~/annotation/Human/hg38/SNP/dbSNP_b151/split_chr`
-2. SNP annotation from [The 1000 Genomes Project](https://www.internationalgenome.org/) divided by chromosome <br />
+3. SNP annotation from [The 1000 Genomes Project](https://www.internationalgenome.org/) divided by chromosome <br />
      * Example of the folder for SNP divided by chromosome: `SNP_1000Genome_divided_by_chromosome=~/annotation/Human/hg38/SNP/1000genomes/split_chr`
-3. SNP annotation from [The University of Washington Exome Sequencing Project](http://evs.gs.washington.edu/EVS/) divided by chromosome <br />
+4. SNP annotation from [The University of Washington Exome Sequencing Project](http://evs.gs.washington.edu/EVS/) divided by chromosome <br />
      * Example of the folder for SNP divided by chromosome: `SNP_EVS_divided_by_chromosome=~/annotation/Human/hg38/SNP/EVS/split_chr`

 #### Genome annotation